TheCHead/nikku-no-gemu/content/posts/projects/superedenjumper.md

 {{< figure src="img/gamejam/eve_1.png" alt="Super Eden Jumper" position="center" style="border-radius: 8px;" caption="Climb the Tree of Knowledge as Eve, to bite the Serpent's butt off!" captionPosition="center" >}}

  ...The theme of my first ever Game Jam was "Heaven" and somehow this is what we came up with.
-Despite a slow start in the first 24 hours grappling with ideas, we pulled it off in the next 24.
+Despite a slow start in the first 24 hours grappling with ideas, we managed to complete it in the next 24.
 Our trio team consisted of a game designer, an artist, and myself as a developer.

  The result game draws inspiration from titles like Jump King and Get Over It, as players navigate a dynamic environment while dodging projectile apples from the Serpent, at a constant risk of falling down and starting all over again.